-- (a) All customers shall be supplied by the gas company, at the time the meter is turned on or a new account is opened. printed information concerning the odor of gas and its characteristics and action to be taken if gas is detected (including a telephone number for the purpose of reporting such detection).
-The customer shall be also informed of the potential hazards of gas, the correct procedures for using gas appliances and how to keep them in safe operating condition.
-In addition, verbal instructions on the above matters shall be offered to the customer, if possible. - (b) The printed information shall be such that it can be easily understood and shall also be available in languages other than English which are spoken by a substantial number of non-English speaking people who reside in the company's service area. - (c) Additionally, each gas company shall periodically take steps to inform the general public in its service area of the odor of gas and its hazards along with correct procedures to follow if gas is detected.
+(a) Each gas utility shall, at the time a meter is turned on or a new account is opened, supply the customer with printed information concerning the odor of gas and its characteristics, and action to be taken if gas is detected (including a telephone number for the purpose of reporting such detection).

-R.1974 d.87, effective April 1, 1974.
-See: 5 N.J.R.
-122(a), 6 N.J.R.
-201(d).
+(b) The printed information required under (a) above shall also inform customers of the potential hazards of gas, the correct procedures for using gas appliances, and how to keep them in safe operating condition.
+In addition, verbal instructions on the above matters shall be offered to the customer, if requested.

+(c) The printed information required under (a) above shall be such that it can be easily understood and shall also be available in languages other than English which are spoken by a substantial number of non-English speaking people who reside in the utility's service area.

+(d) In addition to the other requirements in this section, each gas company shall periodically, but no less than once a year, inform the general public in its service area, by way of bill inserts and other effective methods, of the odor of gas and its hazards, along with correct procedures to follow if gas is detected.

 Recodified from N.J.A.C.
 14:6-3.9 by R.2005 d.377, effective November 7, 2005.

-See: 37 N.J.R.
-1401(a), 37 N.J.R.
-4292(a).
 Former N.J.A.C.
 14:6-3.8, Odorization, recodified to N.J.A.C.
-14:6-
+14:6-3.7.